aaronguernsey/aaronguernsey/README.md

 ### About

 👋 Hey!
-I'm a Full-Stack Engineer with a passion for learning and building (questionably 😜) cool things.
+I'm a Full-Stack Engineer with a passion for learning and building solutions to user problems.

 ### Projects I've worked on
 - 🤝 I'm collaborating  with [@Nick Guernsey](https://github.com/nguernse) on Notas -- your friendly reference librarian in your pocket.